 This museum is dedicated to the Greek folklore music and it has an amazing collection of about 1,200 Greek popular musical instruments dating from the 18th century up to the present day.
 The museum exhibits traditional Greek instruments like toumberlekia (pottery drums), daoulia (drums), defia (tambourines), laghouta (long-necked lutes), outia (short-necked lutes) and many more.

-Established in 1994, the Museum of Greek Children's Art aims to promote art expession in young age.
-For this reason, it regularly organizes seminars and workshops for children, teachers and parents.
+Established in 1994, the Museum of Greek Children's Art aims to promote art expression in young age.
+For this reason, it regularly organizes seminars and workshops for children, teachers, and parents.
 Its exhibitions change frequently and include mostly works of children.

 The Museum of Paul and Alexandra Canellopoulos is housed in a Neoclassical built in Plaka.
-It houses the private collection of the Canellopoulos, with more than 6,000 items and art pieces from the prehistoric till the modern times.
+It houses the private collection of the Canellopoulos, with more than 6,000 items and art pieces from the prehistoric until modern times.

 This interesting museum houses rich collections of objects representing all branches of folk art from 1650 till today.
 Exhibits include embroidery, weaving, costumes and more.